raffaeleguidi/jmx-browser/README.md

-# jmxappl
+# jmx-browser

-FIXME

-## What is it

-The application exposes restful services to inspect GC and threads of IBM and Oracle JVMs over RMI (non protected)
+This application exposes restful services to inspect GC and threads of IBM and Oracle JVMs over RMI (non protected)

+## Usage

     http://<host>:<port>/